balonsog/Vue-Fundamentals-Course/theory/class2.md

 ```
 That's why Vue puts at our service another way of rendering and working with the variables that we have defined in the **data** object of our Vue app.
 This is called **directives**.

 Vue directives can be understood as Vue functionality to handle our data in a more efficient way.
 We could understand Vue directives as a kind of predefined functions.
+Directives are special attributes with the ```v-``` prefix.

 Declarative attributes are litle bit diferent than rendering.
 Trying to binding between an html attribute and our property defined in the data object needs a specific directive.